25.7 MB (1.1 MB compressed)

 JERZY GUBERNATOR / SCIENCE PHOTO LIBRARY JERZY GUBERNATOR / SCIENCE PHOTO LIBRARY

-Slow worm (Anguis fragilis) on the ground.
+Slow worm.
+Close-up of the head of a slow worm (Anguis fragilis).
 This reptile, native to Eurasia, is a limbless lizard, not a snake.
 Unlike snakes, it has eyelids and can blink.
 It is a carnivore, feeding on slugs and worms in its usual grassy habitat.
 Like other lizards, it can shed its tail when threatened.
 Slow worms are long-lived and can reach a length of over 50 centimetres.
 Photographed in Poland.

 Model release not required.
 Property release not available.